-- Peer data sourced from relevant public filings. - 2 For WPP, like-for-like growth of net sales is used.
+Peer data sourced from relevant public filings.
+For WPP, like-for-like growth of net sales is used.

-During 2016, we also built on our record of continued progress in the operating and financial management of our Company.
-Reported operating margin of 12.0% for the year met the objective communicated to investors.
-With 270 basis points of margin improvement since 2013, IPG is solidly on track toward achieving our long-standing objective of delivering peer-level margins.
+During 2017, we also built on our record of continued progress in the operating and financial management of our Company, even in a low growth environment.
+Reported operating margin of 12.4% for the year met the objective communicated to investors in October.
+With 310 basis points of margin improvement since 2013, IPG remains on track toward achieving our long-standing objective of delivering peer-level margins.